 Goats, often referred to as the "poor man's cow," play a crucial role in the livelihoods of resource-poor farmers by serving as a supplementary source of income and nutritional security.
 Goat farming is particularly well suited to marginal and smallholder farmers due to its low initial investment, minimal maintenance costs, and short reproductive cycle.
 As a cash generating asset, goats offer financial resilience to rural households, especially during periods of economic distress.

 In India, goat husbandry contributes significantly to household income and rural employment.
-However, despite the potential of this sector, goat rearing is predominantly characterized by traditional or unscientific management systems, often involving open grazing or mixed farming practices.
+However, despite the potential of this sector, goat rearing is predominantly characterized by traditional or unscientific management systems, often involving open grazing or mixed farming practices (Reference??).
 These practices are typically limited to basic husbandry methods and lack the adoption of improved scientific technologies.
 Factors such as limited awareness, inadequate extension support, and socio economic constraints hinder the widespread implementation of modern, profitable management interventions.
 Increasing demand for goat products and the socio-economic importance of goats in rural systems, there is a pressing need to assess and improve existing management practices.
 Strategic interventions, tailored to agro-climatic and socio-cultural conditions, especially strengthening the market linkages can enhance goat productivity, improve economic returns, and contributes to economic upliftment of rural farmers1.

+Please mention here the objective of the study

 MATERIALS AND METHODS:

 Arkalgudu Taluk, located in the Southern Transition Zone (STZ) of Hassan district, Karnataka, represents one of the four distinct agro-climatic zones of the district.
 This region is characterized by a high proportion of goat-rearing households, with goats constituting approximately 35.81% of the total livestock population.
-Given the significant role of agro-climatic conditions in influencing livestock management practices, Arkalgudu Taluk was purposively selected as the study area for the present investigation.
 The taluk comprises five revenue blocks, locally referred to as ‘hoblis’.
-From these, four villages were selected based on the prevalence of goat farming activities.
-Within each village, five goat farmers possessing a minimum flock size of 20 goats were randomly selected, resulting in a total sample size of 100 respondents.
+Among these, four villages were selected based on the prevalence of goat farming activities.
+Five goat farmers possessing a minimum flock size of 20 goats were randomly selected from each village, resulting in a total sample size of 100 respondents.

 Data on various goat husbandry and management practices were collected using a structured interview schedule, which was developed, pre-tested, and validated for reliability, efficiency, and practicality.
 Information was obtained through direct, in-person interviews with the selected farmers.
 The collected data were compiled in Microsoft Excel and subjected to statistical analysis using IBM SPSS software to draw meaningful inferences.